OpenLineage/docs/docs/client/python.md

 #### File

-- log_file_path - string (required) specifying the path of the file (if append is true a file path is expected, otherwise a file prefix is expected).
+- log_file_path - string specifying the path of the file (if append is true, a file path is expected, otherwise a file prefix is expected).  (required)
 - append - boolean .
-If set to True, each event will be appended to a single file (log_file_path), otherwise, all event would be written separatly in distinct files suffixed by a timestring.
+If set to True, each event will be appended to a single file (log_file_path); otherwise, all events will be written separately in distinct files suffixed by a timestring.
 Default: false. (optional)

 ### Custom Transport Type